What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Make Your Product URLs Consistent and Descriptive

-Both users and search engines will have a better grasp of your site’s structure with the aid of a suitable URL structure.
+Users and search engines will better grasp your site’s structure with the aid of a suitable URL structure.
 Additionally, when a visitor finds a URL that matches their search query, you are more likely to receive clicks on your snippet on search engines.

 Remember To Add Frequently Asked Questions (FAQs)